-The purpose of the program is to produce well trained practicing physicians in pathology by providing an educational experience in a clinical setting.
 The residents are given the opportunity to learn through experience in an academic professional environment under the guidance and supervision of attending pathologists.
 As the residents progress in the program, graded and increased responsibility for independent work is given until the residents are capable of performing with minimal supervision.

 The four year program consists of a minimum of 18 months of anatomic pathology and 18 months of clinical pathology.
 The department takes pride in recruiting a cohesive group of outstanding and committed residents.

 Resident assignments and programs are designed to meet the objectives of the individual resident as much as possible, taking into account the resident's progress in professional development and the overall opportunities and requirements of the program.
 The program fosters the development of the resident's teaching abilities.
 The department has a broad-based didactic curriculum and conference program including a July "boot camp" series and March board review series.
 As members of the resident staff of teaching hospitals, residents are expected to attend and participate in appropriate conferences and educational activities of the institution and department.
-Residents must participate in activities of the medical staffs of the hospitals and must adhere to the established practices and procedures.
+Residents must participate in activities of the medical staff of the hospitals and must adhere to the established practices and procedures.
 The socioeconomics of health care and the importance of cost containment are emphasized.

 Residents are expected to keep abreast of advances in pathology through participation in the educational programs, attendance at meetings and workshops, through publications, and by independent endeavors.
 Research and scholarly activities are a vital part of an academic residency program and each resident is encouraged to develop an individual project or to participate in an approved ongoing basic or applied research program.
 Adequate resources, opportunities, and space in the department are available for an approved project.
 Each resident is expected to have a scientific paper based on personal work accepted for publication, provisionally or in final form, by the end of the fourth year.

-The director of the program is a member of the full-time pathology faculty appointed by the chairman of the department.
-The director is responsible to the chairman for the general conduct and design of the program, for assignment to services and overseeing evaluation of the housestaff, and for recommending initial appointments and reappointments of residents.
+The director of the program is a member of the full-time pathology faculty appointed by the chairperson of the department.
+The director is responsible to the chairperson for the general conduct and design of the program, for assignment to services and overseeing evaluation of the housestaff, and for recommending initial appointments and reappointments of residents.
 The director works closely with the chiefs of services, and the chief resident(s) in administering the program.
 The chief of services have responsibility for residents on their services in making specific assignments and evaluating performances.
 The senior staff pathologists are responsible for the medical decisions made by the residents under their supervision.

 Administrative, staff, and departmental meetings are attended by residents, who also gain administrative and laboratory management experience in the various services, including quality assurance and improvement programs.
 Experience in the requirements of laboratory accreditation is gained by participation of the resident staff in accreditation surveys on site as well as by accompanying senior staff on inspections of other laboratories.